manueldanze/Project_Massive/README.md

 ## Installation

 ---
->> As Github has major difficulties in handling large binary files this project was created with Perforce, i decided to publish it nevertheless on Github too and worked around the upload issues via the following link to my Cloud directory.
+>> As Github has major difficulties in handling large binary files, this project was created with Perforce.
+I decided to publish it nevertheless on Github too and worked around the upload issues via the following link to my Cloud directory.
 In order to function properly you have to download the `ProjectMassivePackaged_MediaNight` and `ProjectMassivePackaged_runWithoutDocker` folders from the Cloud: https://cloud.mi.hdm-stuttgart.de/s/rsAEkMZfz3JHBww

 <br>